- Wednesday, October 17th, is Progress Report Day. They will be sent home in the brown envelope.

 Super Magazine (in class): Students have received a themed, nonfiction magazine.
 The first theme is What’s New.
 They will learn the concepts of headlines, photo captions, news articles, features, and departments.

-SCIENCE: Students will continue their fourth CELL: Water Cycle and Its Phases.
+SCIENCE: Students continue their first CELL: Weight and Volume.
 Girls must pull back their hair on Friday, which is Lab Day.
-Students also have started using a science textbook to learn about plants and animals.
+Students also will use a science textbook to learn about plants and animals.

 Monday: Music (Mrs. Minetti) and Spanish (Mrs. Sanchez)

-Tuesday: Computer (Mrs. Sanchez) and Art (Mrs. Beier)
+Tuesday: Computer (Mrs. Sanchez) and Art (Mr. Konciak)